-COACH A CLASS LESSON ON THE FLAT AND OVER FENCES
+COACH A CLASS JUMPING LESSON OVER SHOW JUMPS OR SIMULATED CROSS COUNTRY FENCES

-In this section the candidate will coach a class jump lesson with 3 or 4 pupils.
+In this section, the candidate will coach a class jump lesson with 3 or 4 pupils.

-The session will be a minimum 50 minutes in duration, followed by a one to one discussion with the Assessor.
+The session will be a minimum 50 minutes duration, followed by a one to one discussion with the Assessor.